-Examination of the files at TARL in Austin, Texas and the Atlas revealed no sites have been recorded in the project area, and a professional archaeologist had not previously examined the tract.
+Examination of the files at TARL in Austin, Texas and the Atlas revealed no sites have been recorded in the project area, and a professional archaeologist had not previously examined either of the two tracts.
 No archaeological sites were found during the course of this survey.
 At the time of this survey, the area was covered with salt grass.
-Most of the project area contained clay at the surface or less than ten centimeters of sandy soil overlying the clay.
-According to the published soil survey for Brazoria County (Crenwelge et al. 1981: Sheet 79), the project area is located within the soil type described as Harris Clay (19), and this appears to be consistent with what was observed in the field.
-This soil is described as a nearly level, saline soil found in marshes.
+In the past, this area may have been used for rice cultivation.
+According to the published soil survey for Brazoria County (Crenwelge et al. 1981: Sheet 79), the project area is located within the soil type described as Harris Clay (19), and this appears to be consistent with what was observed in the This soil is described as a nearly level, saline soil found in marshes.
 Typically, this is saline clay to a depth of sixty inches.
 It is very dark gray and neutral in the upper part and grades to gray and moderately alkaline in the lower part.
 This soil is very poorly drained, and surface runoff is very slow.
 It floods occasionally during abnormal high tides.
-The water table is within 20 inches of the surface throughout most of the year.
+The water table is within twenty inches of the surface throughout most of the year.
 The native vegetation on this soil is salt marsh, and areas containing these soils are used mainly as rangeland and wildlife habitat.